mckinsey/vizro/vizro-core/docs/pages/explanation/contributing.md

 ## Develop on GitHub Codespaces

+!!! note

+    There is no need to manually create a fork of the Vizro code if you use GitHub Codespaces, because fork is [automatically created for you](https://docs.github.com/en/codespaces/developing-in-a-codespace/using-source-control-in-your-codespace#about-automatic-forking).

 To develop on [GitHub Codespaces](https://docs.github.com/en/codespaces), follow the below steps:

 1. Use [Vizro's GitHub issues](https://github.com/mckinsey/vizro/issues) to discuss your contribution.